 Dissolving wood pulp and cellulosic fiber production

 Production takes place in two stages: first, the production of dissolving wood pulp and second, the production of fibers based on dissolving wood pulp.
-Lenzing’s own dissolving wood pulp is produced in two biorefineries at sites in Lenzing (Austria) and Paskov (Czech Republic).
-Lenzing strives for state-of-the-art sustainable production technology.
+Lenzing’s own dissolving wood pulp is produced in three biorefineries at sites in Lenzing (Austria), Paskov (Czech Republic) and Indianópolis (Brazil).
+Lenzing aims to use state-of-the-art sustainable production technology.

-As shown in figure “Value chain for Lenzing’s products” under “Manufacturing steps”, the customers in Lenzing’s downstream value chain use the fibers to manufacture textile, nonwoven, or industrial products.
+As shown in figure “Value chain” under “Manufacturing steps”, the customers in Lenzing’s downstream value chain use the fibers to manufacture textile, nonwoven, or industrial products.

-Lenzing works closely with value chain partners from direct customers to retail level in the textile and nonwovens sector and for industrial applications in order to provide expertise in processing and the development of innovative applications.
+Lenzing works closely with value chain partners from direct customers to the retail level in the textile and nonwovens sector and for industrial applications – to provide expertise in processing as well as in developing innovative applications.

 Distribution and use phase

 Finished products are distributed after manufacturing and enter the consumer use phase.